Reach for the Stars Academy

 The Reach For The Stars Academy is a groundbreaking University of the Pacific summer program that prepares promising 7th grade students for careers in science, technology, engineering and mathematics (STEM).
 The Academy’s goal is to "inspire youth to find a passion in STEM education, establish a family commitment to education, and develop a support network through community engagement".
 Founded by the university, in conjunction with former NASA astronaut and university alumnus Jose Hernandez, the program includes lectures, hands-on experiments and field trips.

-This summer, the university partnered with our Sustainable Communities initiative and the Sacramento City Unified School District to launch a new Sacramento-based chapter on their McGeorge campus in Oak Park.
+This summer, the university partnered with our Sustainable Communities program and the Sacramento City Unified School District to launch a new Sacramento-based chapter on their McGeorge campus in Oak Park.

 Academy students learn firsthand about infrastructure during a trip to the construction site of the new Science Center.